JetBrains/intellij-sdk-docs/tutorials/custom_language_support/grammar_and_parser.md

 title: 3.
 Grammar and Parser
 ---

-In order for the IntelliJ Platform to parse a Simple language file, [tokens and elements](/reference_guide/custom_language_support/implementing_parser_and_psi.md) must be defined based on [`IElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IElementType.java).
+In order for the IntelliJ Platform to parse a Simple Language file, [tokens and elements](/reference_guide/custom_language_support/implementing_parser_and_psi.md) must be defined based on [`IElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IElementType.java).
-The Simple language grammar must also be defined to generate a parser.
+The Simple Language grammar must also be defined to generate a parser.

 * bullet item
 {:toc}